behu-kea/dat20-classes/week-1/html-css-monday-10-02-2021.md

+To check the html of some website.
+Right click on the mouse and go to `inspect elements`.
+On safari you need tto enable it.
+Google something like `safari inspect elements`.

 Try use this checklist for writing good html!

 - [ ] Are the class names and id’s semantic and do they describe the content of the tag?